 \subsection{Feasibility analysis}

-When using \emph{atracurium} in surgical practice, NMB is initiated with a bolus dose of $400\text{--}500~\mathrm{\mu g/kg}$.
+Using {\it atracurium} in surgical practice, NMB is initiated with a bolus dose of $400\text{--}500~\mathrm{\mu g/kg}$.
 Further into the procedure, maintenance doses of $80\text{--}200~\mathrm{\mu g/kg}$ are administered every $15\text{--}25~\mathrm{min}$.
-Dosing varies widely among patients and is individualized based on continuous monitoring of neuromuscular function, e.g., by a ToF monitor.
-According to~\cite[Fig.~4]{SWM12}, the NMB depth is to be kept within the range $2\% \le y(t) \le 10\%$ throughout the surgery.
+Dosing varies widely among patients and is individualized based on continuous monitoring of neuromuscular function, e.g. by a ToF monitor.
+From~\cite[Fig.~4]{SWM12}, the NMB depth is to be kept within the range $2\% \le y(t) \le 10\%$ throughout the surgery.
 Then, this constitutes an output corridor control problem, cf.~\eqref{eq:corridor}, and can be solved by imposing a 1-cycle on the closed-loop system by means of impulsive feedback controller~\eqref{eq:1b}.
 Since the (zero) initial conditions of the closed-loop system lie far from the fixed point of the stationary solution, the fixed point has to be stable with sufficient attractivity~\cite{MPZ25}.

 As pointed out before, accurate process modeling is essential in feedback dosing due to the patient safety reasons.
 It becomes even more important when pulse-modulated feedback is applied since the model is used to predict the PKPD dynamics not only over the time interval of one sample but for much longer time.
 Therefore, a method is required for evaluating whether a model estimated from data is feasible for calculating clinically acceptable doses.